 Google generally prefers websites with a unified desktop/mobile version, as a single URL is easier to link to and share, and only needs to be indexed once.
 Opting for a responsive design is also a good way to future-proof your site in the face of Google’s mobile-first approach, with a single platform that combines all your content with a mobile-ready design.

 Whether you’re creating your own mobile-friendly website from scratch, or you want a quick and easy way to get started with a mobile-optimised presence, Fasthosts can help.
-Build your responsive site on our Cluster web hosting, dedicated server or CloudNX platforms with a full range of professional features and tools.
-Our Website Builder and eShop Builder packages also feature templates that automatically adapt to smartphone and tablet screens, ensuring that your business website or online shop always provides the best possible experience.
+Build your responsive site on our Web Hosting, Dedicated Server or CloudNX cloud hosting platforms with a full range of professional features and tools.
+Our Website Builder and Ecommerce Website Builder packages also feature templates that automatically adapt to smartphone and tablet screens, ensuring that your business website or online shop always provides the best possible experience.